PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 - Brooke Heflin Cordero is a California-based international designer and the founder and director of luxury design and floristry service, Burlap & Bordeaux.
 She has traveled the world planning and designing beautiful destination weddings and events.

-Your wedding aisle décor is really up to you.
+Ultimately, your wedding aisle décor is really up to you.
 And just in case you're at a loss for what to do—there are so many decisions to be made, after all—we have a few ideas for you.
+So with that said, keep reading for 40 wedding aisle décor ideas.
+We can't wait to see how you end up framing your special day!

-Garland on Stone Tiles
+Lay Garland on Stone Tiles

 Photo by Phil Chester